Time to update our font collections with fresh new additions, so we decided to help you out and select some of the best free fonts for your library.

 It’s quite amazing, especially for designers, to see how many premium looking typefaces are available for free these days.
 In fact, despite being free, most of these fonts offer the same level of quality and professionalism as the premium ones.

-In our selection, we categorized the fonts to match different types of design projects.
+In our selection, we categorized the fonts with a great user interface to match different types of design projects.
 Whether you need cursive, serif or sans-serif free fonts, simply click the category you need from the content overview below and hop to it.

 Free Cursive and Script Fonts